 3000 BCE – The Ankh, referred to as the “Key of Life,” is associated with eternal life.
 Its design symbolizes the morning sun joining with the male and female principles of the heavens and earth.
 In carrying the ankh, one held the key to the Tree of Life (the immortal soul.)

-Heliopolis Creation Story – Atum/Amum/RA (Sun God) emerged from the watery world of Nu/Mut/Naumet (Primordial Mother Goddess) on a mound called Benben (Rock).
+Heliopolis Creation Story – Atum/Amum/RA (Sun God) emerged from the watery world of Nu/Mut/Naumet (Primordial Mother Goddess) on a mound called Benben (Date Palm).
 As Benben grew within the empty space Atum/Ra (Sun God), Shu (God of Air) and Tefnut (Goddess of Water) were created.
-Shu and Tefnut created Nut (Goddess of Sky/Tree of Life) and Geb (God of Earth.)
+Shu and Tefnut created Nut (Goddess of Sky – Sycomore Tree) and Geb (God of Earth.)
 Nut defined the limits of the world as her arms and legs touched the earth in the four directions (symbolic of a trees roots).
 Nut mated with Geb and gave birth to Isis (Goddess of Motherhood), Osiris (God of Fertility), Set (God of Chaos) and Nephthys (Goddess of Chaos.)
 Nut was both a Sky Goddess and an Earth Mother who symbolized the duality and oneness of the Tree of Life.

 2400 BCE – Heliopolis’s Egyptian name is Iunu, meaning “pillar/tree.”
-An Obelisk is a tapered four-sided column with a square base, topped with a Benben stone (four-sided pyramid) designed to catch the first rays of dawn. (obelisk’s are symbolic of trees and function as sundials)
+An Obelisk is a tapered four-sided column with a square base, topped with a Benben stone (four-sided pyramid) designed to catch the first rays of dawn. (obelisk’s are symbolic of Date Palm’s and function as sundials)

 The Sun temple in Heliopolis was called “On.”
 In the Egyptian Book of the Dead, there is a reference to the Benben stone, which says: ‘O Atum-Khoprer, you became high on the height, you rose up as the benben-stone in the Mansion of the Phoenix at On’.

 The Greeks interpret the word “On” as “being.”
 The self-creation myth of Heliopolis is both male and female.
 The Gods Ra and Nu were self-created and subsequently created life.
 The Benben stone is also referred to as the creation mound.
 The self-resurrecting Phoenix is its symbol.
-The Phoenix is often depicted as sitting in a tree.
+The Phoenix is often depicted as sitting in a Date Palm, the Genus name for Date Palm is Phoenix.
 Thus an obelisk represents the Tree of Life and the Benben is the Phoenix that rises within it.

 Isis, (Goddess of magic, creation and fertility) retrieved the pillar and with the help of Thoth (God of Wisdom) she was able to breathe life into her brother/husband Osiris.
 Isis magically became pregnant by Osiris and bore their son Horus (God of the Horizon, the All Seeing Eye, the right eye is the Sun, the left eye is the moon.)
 After the birth of Horus, Set cut Osiris’s body into many pieces which where spread across Egypt.
 Isis gathered all of the pieces together and again with the help of Thoth she brought Osiris’s soul back to his dead body.
 The Djed Pillar is a symbol of Osiris as a Pillar/Tree of Life.
 The Djed Pillar was used in architecture and as an amulet representing Osiris’s backbone or spine.